SACGF/variantgrid_docs/analysis/nodes.md

 This node will add all variants available in the VariantGrid database at the time the node is added.
 Only variants from data and samples for which you have permission will be displayed.
 These variants can be filtered by gene and zygosity as required.
 The default filter is to require a minimum of 1 zygosity call as this removes variants with unknown zygosity or variants that are not associated with samples in the database.

-By default only variant calls are displayed.
-To see reference calls, check the 'Show Reference Variants', but be aware that this will dramatically increase the size of the data set.
+By default only variant calls are displayed (e.g. hom_alt, het).
+To see reference calls (hom_ref), check the 'Show Reference Variants', but be aware that this will dramatically increase the size of the data set.
 In general, reference calls are only available from multi-sample vcfs.

 The All Variants node reflects the variants in the database at a point in time.
 To update the node to reflect the current database state, simply re-click the 'Save' button at the bottom of the All Variants node settings.
 All child nodes will be automatically recalculated to reflect the change.